No Products in the Cart

-Simply Noted automated, handwritten card service is the perfect complement to any insurance business.
+Simply Noted automated, handwritten card service is the perfect complement to any insurance business marketing plan.
 We help support your customers and prospects with lovely, authentic-feeling handwritten notes that are as easy to mail as emailing us an address and a message.

 For insurance sales, it’s the personal touch that makes the difference.
 Let handwritten notes speak volumes for your business.

 Never forget sending a Birthday card again with Simply Noteds Birthday Automation tool.
 Set it and forget it and wait for your friends, family and colleagues to thank you!

 Type in words or a phrase to use our AI Assistant to